montaguegabe/arkit-depth-renderer/README.md

 # Creating Face-Based AR Experiences

-Place and animate 3D content that follows the user's face and matches facial expressions (on devices with a compatible front-facing camera).
+Place and animate 3D content that follows the user's face and matches facial expressions, using the TrueDepth camera on iPhone X.

 ## Overview

-This sample app presents a simple interface allowing you to choose between four augmented reality (AR) visualizations using the front-facing camera on compatible devices (see [iOS Device Compatibility Reference][11]).
+This sample app presents a simple interface allowing you to choose between four augmented reality (AR) visualizations on devices with a TrueDepth front-facing camera (see [iOS Device Compatibility Reference][11]).

 [11]:https://developer.apple.com/library/content/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/Cameras/Cameras.html#//apple_ref/doc/uid/TP40013599-CH107-SW1